 3) surgical treatment, drainage, suturing with vacuum aspiration

-4) surgical treatment, drainage, suturing with discrete flow-aspiration lavage
+4) surgical treatment, drainage, suturing with discrete flow-aspiration rinsing

-032. Treatment of purulent wounds in the traditional open way is characterized by:
+032. Treatment of purulent wounds using the traditional open method is characterized by:

 1) favorable course of the wound process